 Soak dal in hot water for 15 minutes and pressure cook for 3 whistles, adding a pinch of turmeric powder.
 Mash it well and keep it aside.(Soaking ensures faster cooking).

 Soak tamarind in warm water for 15-20 minutes and extract its juice.
 Discard the pulp.

 Soak brown chick peas (brown channa) in water overnight and pressure cook for 3 whistles or until soft.
 You can cook this along with dal, keeping it in a small bowl.
 Adding chick peas is optional but I recommend it.

 Cut off both the ends of cluster beans and chop it into small pieces.

 Fry grated coconut in a tsp of oil till it changes color and keep it aside.

-After it gets cooked, add tamarind water, sambar powder and boil till the raw smell of the sambar powder goes.
+Once it is cooked, add tamarind water, sambar powder and boil till the raw smell of the tamarind and sambar powder goes.

 Serve as a side dish for rasam or sambar rice.
 You might also like my Kothavarangai Paruppu Usili recipe

 If you like this recipe then please take a moment to like us on Facebook or follow me on Twitter or join me on Google plus to keep up to date with Padhuskitchen.